The universal von Neumann algebra of smooth four-manifolds revisited: Introduction and summary

 \begin{theorem} Let $M$ be a connected oriented smooth $4$-manifold.
-Making use of its smooth structure only, a von Neumann algebra $\fr (M)$ can be constructed which is geometric in the sense that it contains a norm-dense subalgebra of algebraic (i.e., formal) curvature tensors on $M$ and $\fr (M)$ itself is a hyperfinite factor of type ${\rm II}_1$ (hence is unique up to abstract isomorphism of von Neumann algebras).
+Making use of its smooth structure only, a von Neumann algebra $\fr$ can be constructed which is geometric in the sense that it is generated by local operators including all bounded complexified algebraic (i.e., formal or stemming from a metric) curvature tensors of $M$ and $\fr$ itself is a hyperfinite factor of type ${\rm II}_1$ hence is unique up to abstract isomorphism of von Neumann algebras.

-Moreover $\fr (M)$ admits a representation on a certain separable Hilbert space over $M$ such that the unitary equivalence class of this representation is invariant under orientation-preserving diffeomorphisms of $M$.
+Moreover $\fr$ admits a representation on a certain separable Hilbert space over $M$ such that the unitary equivalence class of this representation is invariant under orientation-preserving diffeomorphisms of $M$.
 Consequently the Murray--von Neumann coupling constant of this representation gives rise to a smooth invariant $\gamma (M)\in [0,1)$.
-It behaves like $\gamma (M\setminus Y)= \gamma (M)$ under excision of homologically trivial submanifolds and $\gamma (M\#N)=(\gamma (M)+\gamma (N))/(1+\gamma (M)\gamma (N))$ under connected sum.
+More precisely it satisfies